Military history of France

 Resurgent French armies secured victories in dynastic conflicts against the Spanish, Polish, and Austrian crowns.
 At the same time, France was fending off attacks on its colonies.
 As the 18th century advanced, global competition with Great Britain led to the Seven Years' War, where France lost its North American holdings.
 Consolation came in the form of dominance in Europe and the American Revolutionary War, where extensive French aid in the form of money and arms, and the direct participation of its army and navy led to the independence of the United States.
 Internal political upheaval eventually led to 23 years of nearly continuous conflict in the French Revolutionary Wars and the Napoleonic Wars.
 France reached the zenith of its power during this period, dominating the European continent in an unprecedented fashion under Napoleon Bonaparte.
-By 1815, however, it had been restored to the same borders it controlled before the Revolution.
+However, France was ultimately defeated in 1815, and its borders were restored to the same ones it controlled before the Revolution.
 The rest of the 19th century witnessed the growth of the Second French colonial empire as well as French interventions in Belgium, Spain, and Mexico.
 Other major wars were fought against Russia in the Crimea, Austria in Italy, and Prussia within France itself.

 Following defeat in the Franco-Prussian War, Franco-German rivalry erupted again in the First World War.
 France and its allies were victorious this time.
-Social, political, and economic upheaval in the wake of the conflict led to the Second World War, in which the Allies were defeated in the Battle of France and the French government signed an armistice with Germany.
-Even though the French military was considered the most powerful in the world at the onset of the war.
-The Allies, including the Free French Forces led by a government in exile, eventually emerged victorious over the Axis Powers.
+Social, political, and economic upheaval in the wake of the conflict led to the Second World War, in which France and the Allies were defeated in the Battle of France and almost half of the country was placed under German military occupation for more than four years.
+The Allies, including the Free French Forces led by a government in exile, eventually emerged victorious over the Axis powers.
 As a result, France secured an occupation zone in Germany and a permanent seat on the United Nations Security Council.
 The imperative of avoiding a third Franco-German conflict on the scale of the first two world wars paved the way for European integration starting in the 1950s.
 France became a nuclear power and, since the late 20th century, has cooperated closely with NATO, the United States and European partners.